Siamese Natural Language Tracker: Tracking by Natural Language Descriptions with Siamese Trackers: Siamese Natural Language Tracker

-As the proposed NL-RPN is fully convolutional and shares the same backbone with the SiamRPN, the NL-RPN can be trained either jointly with the SiamRPN or it can be trained after the SiamRPN is trained, both in a end-to-end fashion.
-To construct training instances that resemble the test-time distribution, we randomly choose two frames at different time steps, $I_{t_i}$ and $I_{t_j}$, together with the corresponding ground truth bounding boxes $B^*_{t_i}$ and $B^*_{t_j}$.
-We crop and resize $Z_{t_i}$ (on $I_{t_i}$) for the visual exemplar, and $X_{t_j}$ (on $I_{t_j}$) for the search patch.
-Thus, a triplet $(Z_{t_i},X_{t_j},\nldescription)$, is constructed as the input for training our proposed tracker.
+To construct training instances that resemble the test-time distribution, we randomly choose two frames at different time steps, together with the corresponding ground truth bounding boxes.
+We crop and resize $Z$ for the visual exemplar, and $X$ for the search patch.
+Thus, a triplet $(Z,Z_Q,X)$, is constructed as the input for training our proposed tracker.

-Similar to the training process of the RPN in Faster RCNN~\cite{girshick2015fast}, we sample $16$ anchors that have an intersection over union (IoU) with $B^*_{t_j}$ greater than 0.7 as positive anchors and another $48$ anchors that have an IoU less than 0.3 as negative anchors.
-We use a softmax cross entropy loss for training \textit{classification} branches and a smoothed $L1$-loss, for training \textit{regression} branches in both the NL-RPN and the SiamRPN.
+We follow the training process of the RPN in Faster RCNN~\cite{girshick2015fast} for the SNL-RPN to sample $16$ positive anchors and $48$ negative anchors.
+Positive anchors have an IoU with the ground truth bounding box greater than 0.7, while negative anchors have an IoU less than 0.3.
+We use a softmax cross entropy loss, denoted by $L_\text{cls}$, for training {Classification} branches and a smoothed $L1$-loss, denoted by $L_\text{reg}$, for training {Regression} branches.
+The overall training loss is